Phase transition in random tensors with multiple independent spikes

 The following lemma is the key ingredient of our argument.
-It is obtained via a purely algebraic cavity computation and does not use any fact about the high-temperature behavior of the overlaps.
+It is obtained via a purely algebraic cavity computation and does not require any fact about the high-temperature behavior of the overlaps.

 \begin{lemma} Let $m$ be a nonnegative integer and $\beta>0$.
 Assume that there exists a constant $K_0 \geq 1$ such that for all $0 \leq j \leq m$ and $N \geq 1$